sheldonkotyk/kotyk.com/content/collections/pages/home.md

         text: 'His dog Boston'
       -
         type: text
         text: ' takes him for walks.
-His wife and kids have ' -
+His wife and kids have a ' -
         type: text
         marks: